 Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

-If you’re a Mini Aussie owner, tick season is not just an inconvenience — it’s a real health conversation.
-And it’s one that deserves more thought than a monthly chew and a checkbox.
+Tick season is not just an inconvenience.
+For Mini Aussie families, it is a real health conversation — and it deserves more thought than a monthly chew and a checkbox.

-I’ve been raising Mini Australian Shepherds in Middle Tennessee for over 18 years.
+I have been raising Mini Australian Shepherds in Middle Tennessee for over 18 years.
 Tick exposure is part of life here.
-We border some of the densest tick habitat in the country — and the approach I take with my own dogs, and recommend to every BBA family, is not the one most vets default to.
+We border some of the densest tick habitat in the country, and the approach I take with my own dogs is not the one most vets default to.

 This post is about prevention first, terrain-building as the foundation, and knowing exactly what to do when a tick finds your dog anyway.

-Before we talk about prevention options, there is something specific to Australian Shepherds — Mini and standard — that most vets either don’t know or don’t think to mention.
+Before we talk about prevention options, there is something specific to Australian Shepherds — Mini and standard — that many families are never told clearly enough.

-Aussies carry a significantly elevated rate of the MDR1 (ABCB1) gene mutation — a genetic variant that affects the blood-brain barrier’s ability to pump certain drugs back out of the brain.
+Aussies carry a significantly elevated rate of the MDR1 / ABCB1 gene mutation.
+This genetic variant affects the blood-brain barrier’s ability to pump certain drugs back out of the brain.
 In dogs with this mutation, some medications that are safe for other breeds can reach toxic levels in the nervous system.

 We treat every Aussie as MDR1 affected — regardless of test status.

-The isoxazoline class of flea and tick preventatives — which includes NexGard, Bravecto, Simparica, Credelio, and Revolution Plus — work by targeting GABA receptors in insects.
-In dogs with the MDR1 mutation, these drugs can cross the blood-brain barrier more readily, with reported adverse effects including:
+The isoxazoline class of flea and tick preventatives includes NexGard, Bravecto, Simparica, Credelio, and Revolution Plus.
+These drugs work by targeting GABA receptors in insects.
+In dogs with the MDR1 mutation, these drugs may cross the blood-brain barrier more readily.

 • Tremors and muscle weakness